TheOpenSpaceProgram/new-ospgl/README.md

 - There is no need to mark member variables with anything (`m_name`, ...), unless it's absolutely neccesary
 - Using `auto` is recommended for long types such as iterators, but should not be abused as some editors may not be able to resolve them, making code confusing.

-# Creating mods

-There's an in-depth guide of the different OSPGL subsystems, available at the [OSPGL docs](https://github.com/tatjam/ospgl-docs) repo.